Samuel Pisar: Private life and honors

 Pisar married twice.
 He had two daughters by his first wife, Norma Pisar, and one, Leah Pisar (who worked in the White House for Bill Clinton), from his second wife, Judith, with whom he lived in Paris and New York City.
 His stepson, Judith's son, Antony Blinken was appointed to President Joe Biden's cabinet as Secretary of State.

 Among distinctions, he was a Grand Officer of the French Legion of Honour by then President Nicolas Sarkozy in 2012 and a Commander of the Order of Merit of the Republic of Poland.
 In March 1995, Pisar was appointed an Honorary Officer of the Order of Australia by Queen Elizabeth, "for service to international relations and human rights".

 Death

-Pisar died from pneumonia on July 27, 2015 in Manhattan, age 86.
+Pisar died from pneumonia on July 27, 2015, in Manhattan, aged 86.